ohlr/braccio_arduino_ros_rviz/README.md

-# Braccio-Arduino-ROS-Rviz
+# Braccio-Arduino-ROS-RViz
 Project on the integration of the Arduino robotic arm Braccio into ROS and Rviz.

 ![demo](Demo/Demo.gif)

-With this Code it is possible to control the joint angles of Braccio from a GUI.
+This project enables to control the joint angles of Braccio from a GUI.

+## Want to say thanks

+ This code is free and can be used for free, open source and commercial applications.
+It's tested and contributed by many people...
+So mainly hit the :star: button, that's all

 ## Prerequisites: